 School for Healing Prayer©.

-- During your second year of the Deacon Formation Program, you will be
+- During your third year of the Deacon Formation Program, you will be

 assigned fieldwork in a church different from your home church.

 - At the start of your final year of the Deacon Formation program, or